 In 1999 people were innocent enough to believe that environmental decline and ecological collapse was a long way away.
 The public assumed that, even if the eco doom was going to happen at some point, it was going to be so far into the future that none of them would be affected by that tragedy.
-Life was too good to consider minimizing the massive individual consumption to cushion the upcoming devastation.
+Life was too good to even consider minimizing the massive individual consumption to cushion the upcoming devastation.

 The division between the new (modern, liberal) and old (patriarchal, reactionary) ways of living wasn’t turned into a culture war as yet.
 But the actors, who were personally going to benefit from the divide, slowly started emerging onto the political and business stage.

 1999 was still a few years away from the social media revolution, Internet rage and profit-only driven policies that happily sacrificed everything and everyone that stood in their way.
-In 1999 people didn’t mind using their brick phones, as long as they worked.
+In 1999 people didn’t mind using brick phones, for as long as they worked.
 Owning a new phone every year or changing a computer every two years wasn’t a status necessity, yet.
 Influencers, as a social group, didn’t exist, and young people didn’t aspire to be famous for the sake of consuming, most preferably for free.